Skip to content

 Log Segmentation Pipeline

-Use Pipeline to parse logs generated by the System module, extracting key information into tags such as traceID for correlation with traces.
+Use Pipeline to segment logs generated by the System system, cutting key information into tags, such as traceID, to associate with traces.

-Click on the 「Logs」 module, enter 「Pipelines」, create a new Pipeline, select Source: k8s-log-system set during log collection in the System module, input the following content, test successfully, and click 「Save」.
+Click the 「Logs」 module, enter 「Pipelines*」, create a new Pipeline, select Source: k8s-log-system set when collecting logs in the System module, input the following content, test successfully and click 「Save」.

 grok(_, "%{TIMESTAMP_ISO8601:time} %{NOTSPACE:thread_name} %{LOGLEVEL:status}%{SPACE}%{NOTSPACE:class_name} - \\[%{NOTSPACE:method_name},%{NUMBER:line}\\] - %{DATA:service_name} %{DATA:trace_id} %{DATA:span_id} - %{GREEDYDATA:msg}")